marianoc89/Project_3_DB_and_Statistics/README.md

 ![Alt text](images/goals_age_graph.jpg)

-- Even tough Matias Suarez had a very little amout of games played this season (due to an injury) he is the most effective player with 1 goal scored out of 6 matches played.
+- Even though Matias Suarez had a very little amout of games played this season (due to an injury) he is the most effective player with 1 goal scored out of 6 matches played.
 On the other hand, in the second graph we can clearly see that most of the goles scored were made by younger players and the current age mean is 28.27 with a scoring mean of 2.18.

 6. Identifying the liklihood of a player making a foul and the card conversion rate: